practical things to do to help your community

 Matthew 20:27-28 KJV

 What does it mean to have a servant’s heart?
 Well to answer this question we have to look to the scriptures and look particularly into the life of the greatest servant and our salvation.
-Jesus.
+Jesus, a true servant, who walked out the will of God, to serve on earth, even to the point of death!

 As a servant of God, he will lead you to help others.
-If you have cultivated a servant’s heart then you will be readily available to go where he says go and to help who he says to help.
+If you have cultivated the heart of a servant then you will be readily available to go where he says go and to help who he says to help.

-Reading bible verses about helping others in need and serving can encourage you to find the joy found in serving the lord through serving others.
-In his word we not only learn what he has to say about serving, but we can also gain inspiration for growing in having a servant’s heart and in finding new ways to serve those in our community.
+Reading bible verses about serving others in need and serving can encourage you to find the joy found in serving the lord through serving others.
+In his word we not only learn what he has to say about serving, but we can also gain inspiration for growing in having a servant’s heart and in finding new ways to serve those in our community and share the love of God with those you encounter daily.

-What does the God say about helping others?
+What does the God say about serving others?

 The first place we should always go when deciding how to proceed in life on any topic is the bible.
 Understanding God’s intention for any habit or activity is the best way to truly grow in an area of our lives.
 Learning more about serving others is no different.